Zahirul Islam Abbasi

-Major General Zahirul Islam Abbasi (ظہیر الاسلام عباسی; 12 January 1943 – 30 July 2009) was a former commander and general of the Pakistan Army.
+Zahirul Islam Abbasi (ظہیر الاسلام عباسی; 12 January 1943 – 30 July 2009) was a major general of the Pakistan Army.
 Serving in the Siachen region of the disputed territory of Kashmir, Abbasi planned and executed assaults on Indian Army posts.
 Abbasi was sentenced to 7 years imprisonment for being party to an attempted coup d'état against the civilian government of Benazir Bhutto in 1995 while he was still a serving major general.
 No political party was linked to this coup attempt as determined by the courts.

 Military and intelligence career

 Abbasi was commissioned into the Baloch Regiment of the Pakistan Army around 1963.
 As a captain in the army, he was appointed the adjutant of Cadet College Petaro in 1966.
 He served in that position until 1969.
 In 1972, he married Shahida Zaheer, daughter of A.A.
-Shaikh, who was the principal at Cadet College Petaro. zajeer ul islam Abbasi had four children – two sons and two daughters.
+Shaikh, who was the principal at Cadet College Petaro.
+Zaheer ul Islam Abbasi had four children – two sons and two daughters.

 Abbasi participated in the 1971 war against India on the western front.
 His overall performance was rated very high and he rose up through the ranks to become a Brigadier general by the mid-1980s.
 Abbasi remained a part of the military establishment as long as he was in service with no links to any political or religious groups as per the tradition of the army.

 Abbasi worked as an intelligence and military officer in liaison with Afghan Mujahideen resisting the Soviet occupation of Afghanistan (1980–1986).
-In 1987–1988, Brigadier Abbasi also served as the military attaché at the Pakistani embassy in New Delhi, India.
-On December 1, 1988, New Delhi police arrested Abbasi in a meeting with an alleged Indian contact.
-As no information or documents could be obtained from him, the Indian government was forced to release him within hours; he was declared persona non grata and expelled from India.
+In 1987–1988, Brigadier Abbasi served as the military attaché at the Pakistani embassy in New Delhi, India.
+On December 1, 1988, New Delhi police arrested Abbasi during a meeting with an alleged Indian contact.
+The Indian government declared him persona non grata and expelled him from India.

 Siachen assault

 In April 1984, the Siachen conflict broken out between India and Pakistan, leading to a war-like situation that has lasted since then.
-Thousands of Pakistani and Indian soldiers have been killed in high-altitude warfare.
+Thousands of Pakistani and Indian soldiers were killed in high-altitude warfare.
 As a Brigadier, Abbasi was deployed as a unit commander in the Siachen area in 1991.
 Abbasi opposed the restraint imposed by the army under prime minister Nawaz Sharif, and planned an assault with a group of army officers.
 Striving to seize key posts.
-Abbasi and his allies were removed from their posts by the army chief Gen. Asif Nawaz.
+Abbasi and his allies were removed from their posts by army chief Gen. Asif Nawaz.